 This camp was meant to host one complete legion and covered an area of around 25 ha (450 x 550 m).
 Supposing that each of Marius’ five legions would require the same camp layout, we might deduce that his army would need 5 times more space than at Inchtuthil, i.e. 125 ha, e.g. an area of 1000 x 1250 m.

 This is the kind of area we must look for in the Rhône delta to find Marius’ camp and Marius’ canal.

-In Roman times the Saint Ferréol branch of the Rhône river was silting up and the coastline of the Saintes Maries de la Mer was regressing.
-The Ulmet branch was the main stream, as a precursor of the present Grand Rhône.
+In Roman times the central Saint Ferréol branch of the Rhône river was silting up and the coastline of the Saintes Maries de la Mer was regressing.
+The eastern Ulmet branch became the main stream, as a precursor of the present Grand Rhône, and the coastline was moving south.
+The western Peccaïs branch, as a precursor of the present Petit Rhône, was growing and pushing the coastline to SW.
 River sediment reaching the coastline was transported eastward by waves and the coastline was moving to the South between Grand Boisviel and Rebatun quite fast at a rate of around 10 m/year.

 Upon arrival of Marius in 103 BC, the coastline was located somewhere between both positions mentioned on the figure as 2400 BP (around 400 BC) and 2000 BP.
 Marius’ canal must therefore have had its outlet in this area.
 The islet La Roque d’Odor (now destroyed) was obviously a nice landmark for seafarers who had no other landmark for landing in this region.